-The provisions of this Personnel System apply to all County employees whose positions are represented by the Mono County Public Employees (MCPE) and Deputy Probation Officers (DPO) bargaining units unless a specific policy and/or procedure indicates otherwise.
+The provisions of this Personnel System apply to all County employees whose positions are represented by the Mono County Public Employees (MCPE) bargaining unit unless a specific policy and/or procedure indicates otherwise.
 Exceptions to the application of this chapter are as follows:

-A. If a provision of this chapter is in conflict with a provision of an applicable collective bargaining agreement negotiated between the County and a recognized employee organization, to the extent of such conflict, the provision of the bargaining agreement shall be controlling unless the provision in this chapter has been negotiated more recently.

-B. Should a conflict exist between the provisions of this chapter and any state or federal law, the provisions of such state or federal law shall prevail.
+- A. If a provision of this chapter is in conflict with a provision of an applicable collective bargaining agreement negotiated between the County and a recognized employee organization, to the extent of such conflict, the provision of the bargaining agreement shall be controlling unless the provision in this chapter has been negotiated more recently. - B. Should a conflict exist between the provisions of this chapter and any state or federal law, the provisions of such state or federal law shall prevail.